 We need a relationship to nature and our environment – nature gives to us and similarly nature needs us.
 We are part of nature, which is something we sometimes forget in today's hectic world.
 The air we breathe and the water we drink flow endlessly between us and nature.
 Our choices and small deeds and exercising while respecting nature can have a profound impact on preserving the diversity and beauty of nature.
 According to eco-psychology, humans' and nature's well-being (or lack of it) go hand in hand.
 Our current times demand that we remain good friends with nature.
 Each and every one of us can make a small or big promise to nature that we will do small eco-deeds in our daily lives and raise our children to respect a rich and clean nature.
 When nature's doing well, you're doing well!

-I'm a 37-year-old nature-loving, creative and positive woman.
+I’m a nature-loving, creative and positive thinking woman, born in 1979.
 My soul landscape is in the holiday setting of my childhood in Suomussalmi in Kainuu, where my mother was born.
 It was in Suomussalmi, and especially in Hossa, our new national park, where my love for and connection to nature were born and deepened.
 At the moment, I feel it is my mission to share the empowering effects of nature and yoga with others.

 With my diverse competence, I aim to provide professional, goal-driven and exciting activities that promote well-being for us humans and all of nature.
 I feel I'm on the right path, a path that is leading me directly to nature.
 Come along!